-&lt;sup>30 The Consent Agenda for a Participants Committee meeting, similar to the Consent Agenda for a Commission open meeting, is a group of actions (each recommended by a Technical Committee or subgroup established by the Participants Committee) to be taken by the Participants Committee through approval of a single motion at a meeting.
-All recommendations voted on as part of the Consent Agenda are deemed to have been voted on individually and independently.
-In this case, the Participants Committee's unanimous approval of the Consent Agenda (with one abstention recorded from Mr. Michael Kuser) included its support for the market rule changes filed herein.
+40 The Consent Agenda for a Participants Committee meeting, similar to the Consent Agenda for a Commission open meeting, is a group of actions (each recommended by a Technical Committee or subgroup established by the Participants Committee) to be taken by the Participants Committee through approval of a single motion at a meeting.
+Although voted as a single motion, all recommendations voted on as part of the Consent Agenda are deemed to have been voted on individually and independently.
+In this case, the Participants Committee's approval of the September 1, 2022 Consent Agenda included its support for the market rule changes filed herein.
+Of note, Cross-Sound Cable Company, LLC and Mr. Samuel Mintz abstained from all matters related to the Consent Agenda.